scarlettval/Violetta-Trivia/README.md

 Submitted by: **Scarlett Valencia Pulido**

 This web app: ** Minigame Quiz testing your knowledge on the Disney TV show "Violetta with 10 questions.
-There are easy (green cards) and hard (red cards) questions."**
+There are easy (green cards) and hard (red cards) questions."** User can enter their guess in a text box before seeing flipside of card.
+Clicking on a submit button shows visual feedback about whether the answer was correct (green text box) or incorrect (red text box).
+User can move forwards and backwards through deck.
+Other features are outlined below!

-Time spent: **X** hours spent in total
+Time spent: **1.5** hours spent in total

 ## Required Features